ModelSEED/ModelSEEDpy/docs/source/mscommunity_api.rst

 CommunityModel()
 +++++++++++++++++++++

-The species in a community model are parsed based upon the composition of the model biomass reaction:
+This class parses species in a community model based upon the composition of the model biomass reaction:

 .. code-block:: python